Hypoluxo, Florida: Etymology

 The origin of the name "Hypoluxo" is disputed.
 One theory analyzed the name as composed of the Greek root "hypo-" (under, below average) and the Latin "lux" (light).
-Hannibel Pierce settled on Hypoluxo Island with his family in 1873.
-His son, Charlie W. Pierce reported that a Seminole woman told his mother that the Seminole name for Lake Worth was Hypoluxo, which he thought meant 'island', or as he put it using his marginal command of the English language: "water all around, no get out".
+Hannibel Pierce settled on Hypoluxo Island with his family in 1872.
+His son, Charlie W. Pierce reported that a Seminole woman told his mother that the Seminole name for Lake Worth Lagoon was Hypoluxo, which he thought meant 'island', or as he put it using his marginal command of the English language: "water all around, no get out".
 The name that the Pierces wrote as "Hypoluxo" was given as "Opoloccha" in a history posted by the Town of Hypoluxo.
 J. Clarence Simpson, citing William A. Read, states that the name is from the Creek-Seminole Hapo, meaning "mound" and Plotski, meaning "round", thus "round mound".
 The name "Hypoluxo" appears on an 1841 War Department map.

 History

-The area that is now the Town of Hypoluxo was first settled in 1884 by Andrew Walton Garnett, James Edward Hamilton and James William Porter.
-Gannett and Hamilton carried the mail between the Lake Worth area and Miami as barefoot mailmen.
+The area that is now the Town of Hypoluxo was temporarily settled and named in 1872, but permanently settled in 1884 by Andrew Walton Garnett, James Edward Hamilton and James William Porter.
+Gannett and Hamilton carried the mail between the Lake Worth Beach area and Miami as barefoot mailmen.
 In 1955, it was officially incorporated as a town.

 Geography

-Hypoluxo is located at (26.562897, –80.052339).
-The town is on the mainland shore of Lake Worth and does not include any of Hypoluxo Island.
+Hypoluxo is on the mainland shore of Lake Worth Lagoon and does not include any of Hypoluxo Island.

 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, of which 0.6 sqmi is land and 0.2 sqmi (28.05%) is water.